phiat/hotbits-clj/README.md

 **WARNING: Use Sparingly!
 You will get errors if you exceed your 24-hour hotbits limit.**

+you can also use the [RandomX] package ("http://www.fourmilab.ch/hotbits/source/randomX/randomX.tar.gz") found at fourmilab's site.

 add to leiningen dependecies:
 ```clojure
 [hotbits-clj "0.2.1-SNAPSHOT"]